bhisaac/5eFP/5eFP-SRD.md

 ## Dungeon

-Dungeon encounters use the encounter stats provided to determine the strength of any monsters, traps, and other adversity found in one floor of a contained, multi-room structure.
+Dungeon encounters use the encounter stats provided to determine the strength of any monsters, traps, and other adversity found on one floor of a contained, multi-room structure.
 Details such as light levels, room height, wall and floor composition, and type of doors in the dungeon are described first.

-If a dungeon contains a passage leading to a higher or lower floor of the dungeon, LEVEL increases by +3.
+If a dungeon contains a passage leading to a higher or lower floor, the new floor would be a LEVEL+3 area.
 Floor changes are cumulative if they advance in the same direction.
-If a set of stairs in a level 1 dungeon leads down two floors, the new floor would be a LEVEL + 6 (level 7) area.
-While searching the level 7 floor, the PCs find a rope leading up through a hole in the floor.
-They climb the rope and find themselves on a level 4 floor.
-Then, if the PCs found a staircase leading up, the next floor would return to a level 1 area.
+If a set of stairs in a level 1 dungeon leads down two floors, the new floor would be a LEVEL+6 (level 7) area.
+While searching the level 7 area, the PCs find a rope leading up through a hole in the floor.
+They climb the rope and find themselves in a level 4 area.
+Then, if the PCs find a staircase leading up, the next floor would return to a level 1 area.

 Dungeons may have one or more bonus features.